akibrahimug/Oliotya-Uganda-Safaris/EMAIL_SETUP.md

 1. In Resend dashboard, go to **API Keys**
 2. Click **Create API Key**
-3. Name it: "Fox Adventures Production" (or "Development")
+3. Name it: "Oliotya Safaris Production" (or "Development")
 4. Copy the API key (starts with `re_`)

 ### 4. Configure Environment Variables